 - Enter your IAM user access key and secret on FindingFive

-Make sure you have an Amazon Web Services account
+1. Make sure you have accounts with Amazon Web Services and Mturk (sandbox & production)

-Go to the homepage of Amazon Web Services, and click on “Sign In to the Console”.
+Go to the homepage of Amazon Web Services, and click on “Sign In” in the upper-right corner.
 On the next page, it should ask you to create or sign up for an AWS account.

 We recommend that you sign up for an account using your university email address.
 If you are signing up for an account on behalf of your lab, you might want to use the lab email address.

 Any account that you use to shop on Amazon.com will not automatically give you access to AWS!
 You will need to separately register for AWS with whatever email address you prefer to use.

 In order to use the MTurk (developer sandbox) service provided by AWS, you will also need a MTurk Requester (developer sandbox) account.
 Please first visit the MTurk Requester (developer sandbox) sign in page and sign in using your AWS account to verify that you already have an account with MTurk.
 If you do not have a MTurk Requester account, after you have signed in using your AWS account, the Website will prompt you to create a new MTurk account using your AWS account information.

 You can click on the “Register a new Mturk Account with your AWS account” link at the bottom of the Web page, and complete the account sign up process.